silomo-luthando-kunene/boston-consulting-group/README.md

 Management Consulting

 ### Project Overview
-* PWC wants to determine if they should intiate the investigating and auditing of Anglo American and its financials in order to assess whether they should enter into a proposed transaction with PWC.
+* Task 1: PWC wants to determine if they should intiate the investigating and auditing of Anglo American and its financials in order to assess whether they should enter into a proposed transaction with PWC.
 As a member of the consulting team we were tasked with compiling a business summary of Anglo American which would then be used by the diligence team (also known as the auditing team) to determine if due diligence should be undertaken by PWC.

+* Task 2: A client has consulted PWC to determine whether selling a business unit is a viable business solution to the current problem they face.
+My assigned task was to come up with investigative questions for the CFO of the company to assist a member of our team who will be interviewing and engaging the CFO on the decision to divest.
+The following topics are investigated in the interview questions:
-  * Further more ...
+  *   Financial
+  *   Legislature, Government Policy and Politics
+  *   Synergy/Differences with Company Strategy
+  *   Company Values, Mission/Strategy and Ethos/Culture
+  *   Company Leadership/Executive

-  * ....
+* Task 3:

-  * ....
+* Task 4:

 ### Project Tasks
 * **Diligence Target Investigation and Reporting:** Complete a business summary (that will be presented to the target management team) on diligence targets to inform the broader team of key target attributes and metrics such as revenue and profitability trends etc.